BrunoBernardino/deno-boilerplate-simple-website/README.md

 ## Deployment

-Just push to the `main` branch.
+- Deno Deploy: Just push to the `main` branch.
 Any other branch will create a preview deployment.

 ## TODOs